144E.50 Emergency medical services fund.

 Subd.
 4. Use and restrictions.
 Designated regional emergency medical services systems may use emergency medical services system funds to support local and regional emergency medical services as determined within the region, with particular emphasis given to supporting and improving emergency trauma and cardiac care and training.
 No part of a region's share of the fund may be used to directly subsidize any ambulance service operations or rescue service operations or to purchase any vehicles or parts of vehicles for an ambulance service or a rescue service.

 Subd.
-6. Audits. (a) Each regional emergency medical services board designated by the emergency medical services regulatory board shall be audited biennially by an independent auditor who is either a state or local government auditor or a certified public accountant who meets the independence standards specified by the General Accounting Office for audits of governmental organizations, programs, activities, and functions.
+6. Audits. (a) Each regional emergency medical services board designated by the board shall be audited either annually or biennially by an independent auditor who is either a state or local government auditor or a certified public accountant who meets the independence standards specified by the General Accounting Office for audits of governmental organizations, programs, activities, and functions.
 The audit shall cover all funds received by the regional board, including but not limited to, funds appropriated under this section, section 144E.52, and section 169.686, subdivision 3.
 Expenses associated with the audit are the responsibility of the regional board.

-(b) The audit specified in paragraph (a) shall be performed within 60 days following the close of the biennium.
-Copies of the audit and any accompanying materials shall be filed by October 1 of each odd-numbered year, beginning in 1999, with the emergency medical services regulatory board, the legislative auditor, and the state auditor.
+(b) A biennial audit specified in paragraph (a) shall be performed within 60 days following the close of the biennium.
+Copies of the audit and any accompanying materials shall be filed by October 1 of each odd-numbered year, beginning in 1999, with the board, the legislative auditor, and the state auditor.

-(c) If the audit is not conducted as required in paragraph (a) or copies filed as required in paragraph (b), or if the audit determines that funds were not spent in accordance with this chapter, the emergency medical services regulatory board shall immediately reduce funding to the regional emergency medical services board as follows:
+(d) If the audit is not conducted as required in paragraph (a) or copies filed as required in paragraph (b) or (c), or if the audit determines that funds were not spent in accordance with this chapter, the board shall immediately reduce funding to the regional emergency medical services board as follows:

-(1) if an audit was not conducted or if an audit was conducted but copies were not provided as required, funding shall be reduced by 100 percent; and
+(1) if an audit was not conducted or if an audit was conducted but copies were not provided as required, funding shall be reduced by up to 100 percent; and

 (2) if an audit was conducted and copies provided, and the audit identifies expenditures made that are not in compliance with this chapter, funding shall be reduced by the amount in question plus ten percent.